 Figure A1.
-Locations and resampled spectra for the sampling regions (six selected central African regions with a \circ symbol and the remaining four regions with a \lor symbol).
+Locations and resampled spectra for the sampling regions (six selected central African regions with a \circ symbol and the remaining four regions with a \bigtriangledown symbol).
 All samples are included in the archive of the spectral library for central Africa.
-For the Democratic Republic of Congo (DRC) and Rwanda (RWA), the regions correspond to provinces, for Uganda (UGA), the sampling region corresponds to a district(left).
+For the Democratic Republic of Congo (DRC) and Rwanda (RWA), the regions correspond to provinces, for Uganda (UGA), the sampling region corresponds to a district (left).
 The average spectra of each region are shown (bold line) along with the individual sample spectra (transparent lines; right).
-Base map made with Natural Earth.